Skip to content

 }

 TX is whatever token your driver needs to identify a transaction — a connection, a session, a correlation id.
 Luxis hands it back to you verbatim on commit / rollback / onCommitted.
+ROW and KEY parameterise the row type and generated-key type for the query and update methods on the same interface.

 Inside a transaction, asyncMap returns io.vertx.core.Future<T>.
 Outside, the pipeline uses Luxis’s own async mappers.
 The inside-tx choice is deliberate: transactional drivers already expose Future (Vert.x SQL client) or adapt trivially (CompletionStage.toFuture() for R2DBC, worker-executed JDBC via vertx.executeBlocking(...)).